-- ☑ Interns are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - ☑ Interns are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in the on-campus Practicum/Internship conference seminar.
+- ✓ Interns are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - ☑ Interns are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in the on-campus Practicum/Internship conference seminar.

-To fulfill this second requirement, on-campus conference seminars are held Wednesdays, from 6:00 pm to 7:30 pm.
+To fulfill this second requirement, on-campus conference seminars are held three times weekly, Monday, Tuesday and Thursday, from 5:30 pm (1730) to 7:00 pm (1900).
 Interns are required to attend one session (1) each week during their internship.
-In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments and therapeutic interventions which they are conducting or have conducted with actual clients.
+They may elect which day of the week they attend, and are welcome to attend more than one seminar in any particular week.
+In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, case formulations and therapeutic interventions which they are conducting or have conducted with actual clients.

 It is recognized that from time to time unforeseen events may prevent an intern from attending a seminar.
-This absence is to be made up by attending an extra seminar after the student has completed their hours.
+This absence is to be made up as soon as the intern can reasonably arrange to attend one of the other seminars, either the same week, or by attending two the following week.
 If an intern does not attend a seminar for more than three (3) consecutive weeks they are regarded as not practicing under appropriate supervision and are immediately suspended from their internship.

-∇ C. Samples of clinical work:
+$\nabla$ C. Samples of clinical work:

-Each term, interns are required to present orally a minimum of two (2) complete and organized samples of their clinical work during a weekly on-campus seminar.
-These "samples require the intern to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.
+Each term, interns are required to present a minimum of two (2) complete and organized samples of their clinical work during a weekly on-campus conference seminar.
+These "samples," often described as case formulations, require the intern to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.